My Philosophy

 The cycle can be interrupted and unlearned.

-And if you are willing to do the work, these are the things I believe support that path most strongly.
+And if you are willing to do the work, these are the things I believe support that path the most.

 Come Back to the Body